Loyola University New Orleans: University seal

 The seal, which was adopted by the university in 1929, features the coat of arms of the house of Loyola with the emblem of the Society of Jesus at the top.
 Central to the seal are two wolves and a golden pot, which come from St. Ignatius Loyola's family crest and symbolize generosity (having enough to give to the wolves.)
 Above the figures of the wolves appears the fleur-de-lis, which represents the French origin of New Orleans and Louisiana.
 Beneath it is a pelican feeding its young with her own blood; this ancient symbol of Christianity (Christ feeding the Church with his body and blood through the Eucharist) depicts Loyola as an institution of the state of Louisiana.

 Academics

-Profile

 The university enrolls 5,000 students, including 3,000 undergraduates.
 The student to faculty ratio is 11 to 1.
-The Princeton Review features Loyola New Orleans in the 2010 edition of its annual book, The Best 371 Colleges.
-Loyola University New Orleans ranks 10th of the South regional universities in 2017 U.S. News & World Report Best College Ranking.
+The Princeton Review featured Loyola New Orleans in the 2010 edition of its annual book, The Best 371 Colleges.
+Loyola University New Orleans ranked 10th of the South regional universities in the 2017 U.S. News & World Report Best College Ranking.
 The New York-based education services company says Loyola New Orleans offers students an outstanding undergraduate education.

 Nearly all classes are taught by full-time faculty, 91 percent of whom hold doctoral or equivalent degrees in their areas of expertise.
 Loyola professors have been recognized nationally and internationally by the Pulitzer Committee, the National Science Foundation, the National Endowment for the Humanities, and by numerous other associations.